microsoft/InnerEye-DeepLearning/docs/source/md/lung_model.md

 This model is designed to perform segmentation of CT scans of human torsos.
 It is trained to identify 5 key structures: left lung, right lung, heart, spinalcord and esophagus.

-## Terms of Use

-This model is intended for research purposes only.
-You are responsible for the performance, the necessary testing, and if needed any regulatory clearance for any of the models produced by this toolbox.

 ## Download

 The lung segmentation model can be downloaded from [this release](https://github.com/microsoft/InnerEye-DeepLearning/releases/tag/v0.8).